It's book club time! What're you reading and loving this week?

 That was it, thought I. Fame and fortune here I come.
 I started planning my retirement from the day job, I bought floor to ceiling IKEA bookshelves to celebrate (and because that seemed like a writerly thing to do).
 And then the timelines hit me.

-I’d written in June 2008 and sold in November 2008 wouldn’t be released until December 2009.
+The baby that I’d written in June 2008 and sold in November 2008 wouldn’t be released until December 2009.
 Thirteen months from the date of sale, eighteen from completion.
 And then it got pushed back to February 2010 to be part of a special series month and suddenly my baby’s gestation was around twenty agonising months.

-ost of an elephant in that time!
+I could have made most of an elephant in that time!
 And me so bad with delayed gratification.

 *sigh*